Going to à Oman: Formalities and administrative steps

 Prices vary according to the length and type of stay (over 14 days, multiple entry, etc.).
 Please note that this website is designed and managed directly by the Omani police.
 The Embassy of the Sultanate of Oman in Paris has no control over its content or the online form.
 Leaving the country cancels the visa, so it's advisable to take out a multiple-entry visa if you wish to travel to the Musandam peninsula by road, for example; by air, on the other hand, there's no problem.

-Changes in legislation are always possible, so check with the Omani embassy in Paris before you leave.
+As changes in legislation are always possible, check this information in advance.
 On arrival, the identity document required is a passport valid for more than 6 months after the date of exit from the country.

 A valid French driving licence is recognized by the Omani authorities.